daniel-m-weidner/osTicket-req.install/README.md

 <img src="https://i.imgur.com/7MnmxpE.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Open "Remote Desktop Connection" on your Windows PC, if you are a Mac user, you need to install the corresponding app first.
+Insert the IP and username.
+Now, it will prompt you to enter the password.
+If the program asks you to confirm something, just click accept/yes.
 After a successful connection is established, we will need to install the programs and files mentioned before, however first we will enable IIS with CGI on as well, which can be accessed through searching "turn Windows features on or off" in the Start menu.
 Upon opening, select "Internet Information Services", and then expand the selection, expand "World Wide Web Services", and "Application Development Features".
 There, you will find CGI, tick the box and press OK and the features will be applied after a few minutes.
 To test the Webserver, you may enter the loopback address 127.0.0.1 into a browser and you will be greeted with the default IIS landing page.
 <p>
 <img src="https://i.imgur.com/DhJS6hZ.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>